-No recall petition shall be filed against an officer within six months after he takes office, and no officer shall be subjected to more than one recall election during his term of office.
+No recall petition shall be filed against an officer within six months after the person takes office, and no officer shall be subjected to more than one recall election during any one term of office.

 ARTICLE V. - ADMINISTRATIVE ORGANIZATION

 Sec.
 5.01. - City manager.